Article at a Glance…

 There’s a wide range of treats on the market nowadays – from budget options to positively gourmet.
 There are a few different types which are good for different needs – I use a mixture to keep things exciting for my kitties.
 Below I’ve chosen the best natural cat treats and several are also grain free.
 If you have any favorites that I’ve missed, please share in the comments!

 Crunchy Cat Treats

 As the name suggests, crunchy cat treats are small, kibble-like biscuits.
 They’re by far the most common type of cat treat, especially in the budget category.
 The hard texture makes them good for cleaning your cat’s teeth.
-There are even some specially formulated with anti-tartar ingredients to make them the best cat treats for dental health.
+They even have some awesome cat treats for dental health which are specially formulated with anti-tartar ingredients.

-Crunchy treats are one of the best cat treats for kittens as they provide some relief from teething pains.
+Crunchy treats are a good choice for kittens as they provide some relief from teething pains.
 Of course, this only applies to kittens who are old enough to eat solid food.
 Kittens younger than 10 weeks don’t have enough teeth to chew (source).
 When choosing treats for your kitten, always check the label.
 Many treats are labeled as “for adult cats only”.
 Don’t forget, because kittens are smaller than adult cats, they need less food.
 Good cat treats for kittens should be low in calories.

 Unfortunately, I consider a lot of crunchy treats kitty junk food – containing cheap “filler” ingredients and flavorings.
 However, there are a few gems.
 My favorites are: